jacobkap/crimebythenumbers/docs/pdf-tables.md

                            "deaths")
 ```

-We have now take a table from a PDF and successfully scraped it using R to make a data.frame with all of it's information.
+We have now taken a table from a PDF and successfully scraped it to a data.frame in R. Now we can work on it as we would any other data set we've used previously.

 ```r